ahmedcodein/alt-shift-driving-school/README.md

 ## Website Visitor Expectations

-From the website's vistor persepective, the website should answer the following questioins:
+From the website's visitor perspective, the website should answer the following questions:

 1. How can this school be different from other driving schools?
 2. How can I acquire the license with less money and time?